 After marrying her band-and-soul-mate, Jason Hicks, the couple relocated to Montana bringing their years of performing and music production experience to the area.
 Since their relocation to the Bitterroot Valley in 2002 and subsequent move to Missoula in 2010, the Zen couple continue to perform an average of 100 shows annually.
 As an acoustic duo, they offer a jazzy, yet modern sound which includes Joan Zen’s soulful vocals and guitar, tenor and soprano saxophones, hand drum, and E.W.I. (electronic wind synth).
 Many loyal fans of this group rave that the combination of voice and saxophone is like listening to ‘one voice’ coming from two instruments.

-Zen’s lineup includes some locally famous friends Eric Hutchins on guitar and trumpet, Milan House on keyboards, Branden Barker on bass, and Brandon Zimmer on drums.
+Zen’s lineup includes some locally famous friends such as Eric Hutchins on guitar and trumpet, Milan House on keyboards, Branden Barker on bass, and Brandon Zimmer on drums.
 They each bring something unique and special to their roles, and several of them have been dedicated to the Zen group for a decade or more.
-Their mission is simple: bring the funkiest grooves while singing about joy.
+Their mission is simple: bring the funkiest grooves while singing about all things love and joy.